Matthew Bryden: Career

 Bryden was hired by the Cooperative for Assistance and Relief Everywhere (CARE) program in January 1988 and the following year joined the United Nations Development Program (UNDP) in Berbera, Somalia.
 He was reassigned to Nairobi, Kenya in August 1990, when the UN evacuated non-essential staff.

 In 1992, Bryden was appointed Special Advisor to the Canadian Ambassador on Somali Affairs.
 He led the War-torn Societies Project (WSP) from 1996 to 2003 and in the two years following acted as the Horn of Africa Director for the International Crisis Group (ICG).
 From 2007 to 2008, he served as an adviser on Somali affairs for the United States Agency for International Development USAID and the US embassy.

 In 2008, Bryden was appointed Coordinator of the Monitoring Group on Somalia and Eritrea (SEMG), which monitored violations of the general and complete arms embargo introduced by United Nations Security Council Resolution 733 on 23 January 1992.
-According to journalist Robert Young Pelton, under Bryden's tenure the SEMG's reports grew, "accusing both friend and foe of violations."
 This included reports that the United States violated the embargo when making anti-terrorist missile strikes, and an incident where two journalists were detained under suspicions of being mercenaries.
 Bryden said he considered any munitions delivered to Somalia to be a breach of the embargo.

 Bryden accused then Puntland President Abdirahman Farole and other government officials of being on the payroll of pirate gangs.
 Abdirahman Farole in turn accused Bryden of using his position at the SEMG to create inflated reports of munitions in the neighboring regions of Somaliland in order to support his interest in the secession of Somaliland.
 He noted Bryden was married to a well-connected woman from the region's dominant, Isaaq clan.
 Bryden stepped down from his SEMG position in mid-2012.

-Bryden is considered a leading authority on the insurgency in Somali.
-As of 2013, Bryden was serving as a Director at Sahan Research, a Nairobi-based think tank.
-In 2018, the Somali government banned Sahan Research and accused its founder, Matt Bryden of espionage and meddling in the country's politics.
-An article published in The Elephant, authored by Bryden explains that he was covicted in his absentia of espionage on 26 October 2021 by a Somali court and sentenced to five years in prison.
-The court also ruled that Sahan Research would be banned in from Somalia.
-He is declared persona non grata in Somalia but continues to run Sahan from Nairobi, Kenya.

 Personal life

 As of 2010, Bryden lives in Nairobi, Kenya.
-Bryden speaks fluent Somali.
+Bryden is fluent in Somali.